-Spec. for Spec. for

-Hardware Configuration Program Disk Storage Disk

-IBM-PC with two disk drives A В

-Apple Computer with two disk dr ives S6,D1 S6,D2

-Apple Computer with hard disk S5,V1 S5,V2
+Hardware Configuration P Spec. for rogram Disk Spec. for Storage Disk IBM-PC with two disk drives A В Apple Computer with two disk drive s S6,D1 S6,D2 Apple Computer with hard disk S5,V1 S5,V2 video screen width.

-(Note that you may have to advance the volume number from V2 to V3 and up each time a new 16-name directory is created on a hard disk system.)
-The only other hardware specification on Figure 2-8 is the video screen width.
 It should be set to 80 for all hardware except the standard Apple II Computer, which is only capable of a 40-column width.
 The remaining three default settings relate to the personal needs of the preparer who uses the software.
 (See Appendix E for details on these settings.)
 Once you have confirmed the settings for the operating specifications you should escape from the default setting mode (via the ESC key) and return to the main menu.